Celadian/PZ_SHOP_RECIPE_GENERATOR/README.md

 https://docs.google.com/spreadsheets/d/10prL77W5hVMRwuRhYPEHwfJQ6hDm3HQoUp84thegcZk/edit?usp=sharing

 This is the complete list of items matching the format that this generator uses.
 Feel free to copy it and use it for your own thing.
-I'm updating the main mod shortly so don't be a bastard and make your own shop, just ask me and I can add you to the mod github and you can fork changes
+I'm updating the main mod shortly so don't be a bastard and make your own shop, just ask me and I can add you to the mod github and you can fork changes if you're interested